 The Foxhole Court follows a group of delinquents who play Exy in a college team.
 The coach of this college team recruits athletes that people wouldn’t give another chance.
 But the coach gives them second, third, and fourth chances.
 That makes for a fascinating group dynamic, which confused me initially because these characters have been through problems.

 Our main character, Neil Josten, has been on the run from his crime Lord Father for most of his life.
-He doesn’t spend much time in one place and always changes his appearance in hopes of not being found by his father.
+He doesn’t spend much time in one place and always changes his appearance to avoid being found by his father.
 Neil plays Exy at this high school and is discovered by one of the college team players.
-Since Neil is on the run, joining a college team wouldn’t be a good idea, but he does for various reasons.
+Since Neil is on the run, joining a college team wouldn’t be a good idea, but he does it for various reasons.